-The History of Maryland State Police Motor Unit History
+The History of the Maryland State Police Motorcycle Unit

 State Police was organized under the Maryland Commissioner of Motor Vehicles in 1921.
 Motorcycles were used as the mode of transportation and enforcement.